ssilverman/TeensyDMX/extras/break-timing.md

 A BREAK can be represented by sending a zero (SPACE bits, in serial port terms) to a serial port that's configured for a specific baud rate, parity setting, and stop-bit setting.
-For no parity, only the START bit joins the data bits as part part of the SPACE bits, and the STOP bit(s) become part of the MAB.
+For no parity, only the START bit joins the data bits as part of the SPACE bits, and the STOP bit(s) become part of the MAB.

 For EVEN parity, when sending a zero, the start bit and the parity bit become part of the SPACE bits, and the STOP bit(s) become part of the MAB.
 For ODD